What is Visceral Manipulation?

 Visceral Manipulation was created by the world famous French osteopath and physiotherapist Jean-Pierre Barral.
 This is a soft manual impact (with the help of hands) on the system of fascial ligaments and muscles aiming to stimulate normal mobility, tone and movements of the internal organs and related connective tissue.

 Causes of connective tissue tension of the internal organs can be postoperative scars, adhesions, injuries, posture disorders and other diseases.
 Tension patterns form in the body’s deep fascial network, creating a cascade of effects far from the source of the problem that the body compensates for.
-This creates fixed abnormal points of tension around which the body is forced to move, and this chronic irritation paves the way for further functional and structural damages.
+The fascia creates fixed abnormal points of tension around which the body is forced to move, and this chronic irritation paves the way for further functional and structural damages.

 The visceral system is based on the interconnected synchrony of the movements of all organs and structures of the body.
 In case one organ cannot move in harmony with its environment due to pathological tone, adhesions or misalignments, it starts to work against other body organs, muscle, fascial and bone structures.
 This kind of disharmony leads to the emergence of processes that underlie future diseases.

 Visceral Manipulation is based on palpation of normal and pathological areas in the body.
 Using specific techniques the practitioner can assess how pathological forces interact, alter, and affect the normal functioning of the body.
 The purpose of the method is to help the body eliminate pathological influences, regardless of their origin.
 These effects can be global and cover many areas of the human body and its functions.